cdown/srt/README.rst

   timestamps for the subtitles they are associated with.
 This makes some media players unable to display those subtitles, and they are subsequently lost into the ether.
-- *linear-correction* does linear time correction.
+- *linear-timeshift* does linear time correction.
 If you have a movie that runs slower or faster than the subtitle that you have, it will repeatedly lose sync.
 This tool can apply linear time corrections to all subtitles in the SRT, resyncing it with the video.